 16. Long Jump

-Have a long jump competition with your child.
-You are not competing against each other, but against your own records.
+Have a long jump competition with your children.
+You are not competing against each other but against your own records.

-Mark off a starting point in your living room or outdoors if you prefer.
+Mark off a starting point.
 Jump off the starting point and put a piece of tape where you land.

 Then keep trying to beat your record, moving the tape each time you go further.